 How to Start a Plant-Based Diet

-While plant-based diets were once considered a niche lifestyle, a 2018 Gallup poll found that 8% of Americans now follow a vegan or vegetarian diet – and vegan or not, more people are buying plant-based foods than ever before.
+While plant-based diets were once considered a niche lifestyle, a 2018 Gallup poll found that 8% of Americans now follow a vegan or vegetarian diet – and vegan or not, more people are understanding the health benefits of a plant-based diet, buying more plant-based foods than ever before.

 Retail sales of plant-based foods grew 5x faster than total food sales in the past year.
 Sales of plant-based meat continue to rise even as animal meat sales decline, with 95% of U.S. grocery stores now offering plant-based meat products.
 Plant-based dairy alternatives are soon expected to account for 40% of total sales of the category.
 Together, these stats demonstrate a clear shift in the way people are thinking about plant-based foods.